Benefits of Dental Implants

 - Prevent jawbone reabsorption.

 After undergoing treatment, the majority of patients experience a significant enhancement in their chewing, dental hygiene and speaking ability.
-On the outside, patients also see a dramatic transformation in the appearance of their smile and in their general attitude towards life.
+On the outside, patients also see a dramatic transformation in the appearance of their smiles and in their general attitude towards life.

 Before undergoing dental implant surgery, we will make sure that you are a suitable candidate for the procedure.
 You will need to have an adequate amount of jaw bone, so that the implant can fuse with the jaw properly.
 If you are suffering from gum disease, this will need to be treated before the procedure, and it is best that your overall health is good before undergoing surgery.